MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Bond yields were really high when he entered the profession.
 May 1984, the long bond yield was at 14% and the inflation rate was 4%.
 There was a 1000bp real yield on bonds.
 Nobody wanted them.
 They called bonds "certificates of confiscation" at the time.

-They didn't think the 4% inflation rate was going to sustain.
+Investors didn't think the 4% inflation rate was going to sustain in 1984.
 They thought inflation was going to come back for sure.

 Back when Gundlach started in this business, people thought that bond yields in the single digits made no sense.